aldosimon/GitGudSecurity/old/docs/AWS detect and response.md

 ### Asset Inventory and CMDB

-You must have the ability to view you asset inventory. is the asset prod/ testing? is there any PII? contact person for the asset?
-All of this is the critical business context that AWS cannot provide.
+You must have the ability to view you asset inventory[^1]. is the asset prod/ testing? is there any PII? contact person for the asset?

-chris have a script to pull using steampipe.io and send to [splunk](https://github.com/jchrisfarris/steampipe_splunk_tables/tree/main)

 ----